CPR AED Course at Navy Medicine Readiness and Training Command Pearl Harbor

-Hospital Corpsman Second Class Tonski instructs a CPR AED Certification Course at Branch Health Clinic Makalapa on March 21, 2022.
+Staff at Navy Medicine Readiness and Training Command Pearl Harbor participated in the CPR AED Certification Course held at Branch Health Clinic Makalapa on March 21, 2022.
 The CPR AED course is held multiple times a year for staff and other DoD employees to ensure their certification remains current.

 |Date Taken: